Updated: Jun 20

 You may notice the petition has a link in it.
 If you click and follow the instructions, you'll eventually be taken to the page which includes this link which has the full text if you're interested:

-Abortion is a nonpartisan issue.
-People from all walks of life believe that the government should not interfere with a person's reproductive choices even if they personally would only choose to have an abortion if their life was in danger.
-Please see our Reproductive Rights page which has a video clip about the health reasons people, who might not ordinarily choose an abortion, did choose it to save their life or because there was a fatal fetal abnormality.
+Please see our Reproductive Rights page which has a video clip about the health reasons people, who might not ordinarily choose an abortion, did choose it to save their life.

 You can print it and mail it yourself.